How Much Does My Foam Part Weigh?

 ( Length x Weight x Height ÷ 1728 ) x Foam Density

 The calculation will calculate the volume of the packaging in cubic feet.
 The parenthesis portion of the equation solves this.
 You can also use an online cubic feet calculator to make this process simpler.
-Next, multiply the volume by the density to get the weight.

 Example Calculation